-At times, HCA Healthcare may ask colleagues to make personal contact with government officials or to write letters to present the Company's position on specific issues.
+At times, HCA Healthcare may ask colleagues to make personal contact with government officials or to write letters to present our position on specific issues.
 In addition, it is a part of the role of some HCA Healthcare management to interface on a regular basis with government officials.
-If a colleague is making these communications on behalf of the organization, they must be certain to be familiar and comport with laws and regulations governing this behavior and adhere to them.
+If a colleague is making these communications on behalf of the organization, he or she must be certain to be familiar with any regulatory constraints and observe them.
 Guidance is always available from the Corporate Government Relations and Legal Departments as necessary.